udaydontula/Ping-Pong-game/README.md

 # Ping-Pong-game
 It is a simple Ping-Pong game created using python and tturtle module.
-It is a multiplayer game where one player controls the bat using arrow buttons and the other player controls the bat using 'A, W, S, D' letter buttons.
+It is a multiplayer game where one player controls the paddle using arrow buttons and the other player controls the paddle using 'A, W, S, D' letter buttons.
+As the game progresses the speed of the ball also increases and so the difficult level also increases which makes it more challenging to play.

 ## Technologies
 - Python